 Sometimes you have to leave something to realise how much you love it.

-Earlier this year, I switched careers to chase a dream with my partner: working for a non-governmental organization in a non-tech role in the majority two-thirds world.
+Earlier this year, I switched careers to chase a dream with my partner which involves working in a non-tech role overseas.
 Up until then I had identified as a systems engineer working in the Unix and Linux space.
 If one includes my time in university, I’ve spent close to 30 years immersed in the information technology industry.

 For most of those years I felt like a reluctant sysadmin, struggled with imposter syndrome, and felt inadequate.
 Once I stepped away from it, I realised both how much I loved it, and what a privileged life I’ve led, working in tech for over two decades.